 - Asbestos mastic

 If the asbestos-containing material remains undamaged there is no risk of exposure, but once the asbestos microfibers are airborne, they can get inhaled and end up in the lungs.
 The fibers cause inflammation and scarring of the lung tissue and severe types of cancer in case of long-term exposure.
 Symptoms of exposure start to manifest after a couple of decades, making the problem even harder to detect on time.
-For this reason, it is very important to test your home for asbestos, especially if you live in an older building.
+For this reason, it is very important to undergo asbestos testing in Toronto, especially if you live in an older building.

 There are certain DIY asbestos test kits available on the market, and they usually require you to take samples from your home and send them to the laboratory for testing.
 If you opt for this option, it is necessary to wear adequate safety equipment in areas where the presence of asbestos is suspected.
 This equipment includes: